ericvolpone/godot-gridfighter/entities/player/heroes/all/README.txt

-Steps to create a character:
+Steps to create a new Hero

 	1. Create mesh in Blender
 	2. Upload mesh to Mixamo